statechannels/statechannels/packages/nitro-protocol/docs/channel-client-api/channel-client.channelclient.getbudget.md

 > This API is provided as a preview for developers and may change based on feedback that we receive.
 Do not use this API in a production environment.
 >

-Requests the latest budget for this site
+Requests the latest budget for this domain

 <b>Signature:</b>